Variational integrators for underactuated mechanical control systems with symmetries: Application to optimal control of underactuated mechanical systems

 \section{Application to optimal control of underactuated mechanical systems}

-The purpose of this section is to study optimal control problems in the case of underactuated mechanical systems, that is, a Lagrangian control system such that the number of the control inputs is less than the dimension of the configuration space (``superarticulated mechanical system'' following the nomenclature given in \cite{Ba}).
+The purpose of this section is to study optimal control problems in the case of underactuated mechanical systems, that is, a Lagrangian control system such that the number of the control inputs is fewer than the dimension of the configuration space (also called ``superarticulated mechanical system'' following the nomenclature given in \cite{Ba}).

+Now, we introduce briefly the optimal control problem.
+Consider a mechanical system which configuration space is a differentiable manifold $M$ and whose dynamics is determined by a Lagrangian $L:TM\Flder R$.
+The control forces are modeled as a mapping $f:TM\times U\Flder T^*M$, where for $x\in M$ we have $f(v_x,u)\in T^*_xM$, $v_x\in T_xM$ and $u\in U$, being $U\subset\R^r$ the control space, an open subset on $\R^{r}$ containing the $0$ and $u(t)$ the control parameter.
+Since we are treating the underactuated case, it follows that $r<$ dim $M$.
+Observe that this last definition also covers configuration and velocity dependent forces such as dissipation or friction.
+The motion of the system is described by applying the Lagrange-d'Alembert principle, which requires that the solution $x(t)\in M$, where $t\in [0,T]$, must satisfy